 Naengmyeon is a Korean handmade noodle dish made from flour and starch of various ingredients.
-These ingredients are buckwheat, potatoes, sweet potatoes, arrowroot starch.
+These ingredients are buckwheat, potatoes, sweet potatoes, and arrowroot starch.
 It is served cold with tangy broth, topped with radish, cucumber, and egg.

 A bowl of rice topped with Kimchi, soy sauce, beef, and a fried egg.
 You can not imagine Korean foods without this dish.
 Some also love to add thick chili paste.
 All the ingredients are mixed before eating to have mixed of all flavors.
-This dish has different variations according to the regions and availability of items.
+This dish has different variations according to the region and availability of items.

 Banchan is the name of a collective of small dishes consisting of cooked rice, soup, Freshly made kimchi with lettuce, Stir-fried kimchi often with pork, stir-fried vegetables, stir-fried with sauce, seasoned eggs steamed in a hot pot, pancake-like dish, pickled radish.

 Makgeolli is a Korean alcoholic beverage made from fermented rice.
 The viscous rice wine tastes slightly sweet, tangy, bitter, and astringent.
-People love to spend time with friends in pubs, bars drinking Makgeolli.
+People love to spend time with friends in pubs, and bars drinking Makgeolli.
 It is prepared by mixing boiled rice with yeast, and water with a starter culture called nuruk.
 This amazing-looking white creamy-looking beverage contains about 7 percent of alcohol.